Avenue Berthelot

-The Avenue Berthelot is a street in the 7th and 8th arrondissements of Lyon.
+The Avenue Berthelot (/bɛərtəˈloʊ/, /fr/) is a street in the 7th and 8th arrondissements of Lyon.
 In an east-west axis, it connects the Gallieni Bridge to the Place du 11-Novembre 1918, it is then extended by the Avenue Jean Mermoz until the A43 autoroute.
 The avenue goes through La Guillotière and Le Bachut quarters.

 History

 Formerly named Avenue des Ponts as it was drawn as an extension of the two Ponts Napoléon (currently named Pont Gallieni and Pont Kitchner), the street acquired its current name on 25 March 1907, after the chemist Marcellin Berthelot who had died on 18 March 1907.
 In 1923, there were 351 numbers in the avenue.
 A part of the Avenue Berthelot was renamed Rue Paul Painlevé on 11 March 1935.
 In 1939, another part was renamed Avenue Jean Mermoz and Rue Paul Painlevé was incorporated into this new avenue.
 At number 59, there was the Châlet Russe which was destroyed by bombing on 26 May 1944.
 The present church in this avenue was inaugurated on 4 November 1961.